 Bathrooms and kitchens are two areas where standing occurs regularly.
 Installing grab bars and roll-under sinks can help in these two place.
 (Roll-under sinks are appropriate for both wheelchair access as well as standard chair use.)
 You may also wish to consult with your physician or Occupational Therapist to discuss your options for walking and standing assistance.

 Many elderly people have difficulty bending over to pick up items or reaching overhead.
 Using a hand grabber can help with picking up (or reaching) items and reduce the amount of bending or stretching required.
 Also, the installation of under cabinet, roll-out shelves is a great way to reduce the amount of bending and stooping.
 You could also consider adding pull-down shelves for the overhead cabinets and installing an adjustable shelving systems.

 There are many products available to help elderly people with reduced hearing.
-Items such as phone (or cell phone) with increased volume or hearing amplifiers (or set-top speaker system) for televisions.
-Also, visual indicators (flashing lights) for things like the doorbell, telephone and smoke alarms are available.
+Items such as a phone or cell phone (with increased volume or hearing amplifiers), or a set-top speaker system for televisions.
+Also, visual indicators (flashing lights) for things such as the doorbell, telephone and smoke alarms are available.

 Grabbing & Grasping Items

 Many elderly people have a hard time grabbing or holding on to items.
 As we age, hand strength may diminish or Arthritis may occur.
 When buying products, look for items that are designed for use by people of all abilities (universal design) that are easy to open, hold or use.

 Lighting and contrasting color transitions for floors or counter tops have already been discussed.
 There are also hand-held magnifiers for reading, the television and computer screens.